SveltyCMS/SveltyCMS/README.md

 Please also read our [Code of Conduct](https://github.com/Rar9/SvelteCMS/blob/main/CODE-OF-CONDUCT.md) before submitting Pull Requests.

+If your PR makes a change that should be noted in one or more packages' changelogs, generate a changeset by running pnpm changeset and following the prompts.
+Changesets that add features should be minor and those that fix bugs should be patch.

+Run the tests with `pnpm test` and lint the project with `pnpm lint` and `pnpm check`

+Please prefix changeset messages with `feat:`, `fix:`, or `chore:`.

 Thank you for helping us maintain a consistent and predictable release process! :heart:

 ## :moneybag: Sponsoring